 Following a Retailer of Last Resort Event, the network provider must, as soon as practicable, transfer existing customers from the failed retailer to Power and Water Corporation (Retail).

-As Retailer of Last Resort, Power and Water Corporation (Retail) must sell electricity to the existing customers of the failed retailer in accordance with the Retailer of Last Resort tariffs approved by the Commission.
+Power and Water Corporation (Retail) must sell electricity to the existing customers of the failed retailer in accordance with the Retailer of Last Resort tariffs approved by the Commission.

-The Commission will gazette the Retailer of Last Resort tariffs for use by Power and Water Corporation (Retail), as stipulated in clause 9.4.3.
+The Commission will publish in a Gazette notice the Retailer of Last Resort tariffs for use by Power and Water Corporation (Retail).

-As Retailer of Last Resort, Power and Water Corporation (Retail) must, as soon as practicable and in any event within 20 business days of the Retailer of Last Resort Event, notify each customer of the failed retailer:
+Power and Water Corporation (Retail) must, as soon as practicable and in any event within 20 business days of the Retailer of Last Resort Event, notify each customer of the failed retailer:

 that a Retailer of Last Resort Event has occurred;